 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing None.
-MTW Housing Choice Voucher Vacancy rates throughout the county remain low, ranging from 2% to 4%.
-HACSB continues to provide families with the maximum allowable search time.
-Additionally, HACSB is in the process of implementing a landlord incentive program to encourage participation by landlords and open additional units to participant families.
+MTW Housing Choice Voucher Vacancy rates and lack of housing inventory throughout the county remains historically low, ranging from 2% to 4%.
+HACSB continues to provide families with the maximum allowable search time and necessary extensions for verified extenuating circumstances.
+Additionally, HACSB has implemented a landlord incentive program to encourage participation by landlords and open additional units to participant families.
+Lastly, HACSB recently received approval for the reproposed Leasing Success Strategies MTW activity (2022 MTW Annual Plan, Amendment 1) for authorization to implement housing navigation services.
+We anticipate that the combination of housing navigation services and landlord incentives will support our leasing efforts and result in more families successfully locating available units and becoming housed.
 Local, Non-Traditional N/A.